-Low oxytocin levels have been linked to autistic spectrum disorder, a condition that includes poor social functioning.
-It is unlikely that oxytocin alone can cure these problems but because it increases social awareness and responsiveness, it may help cement lessons from behavioral therapy.
+Low oxytocin levels have been linked to autistic spectrum disorder, a condition that may impact social functioning.
+It is unlikely that oxytocin alone can address these challenges, but because it increases social awareness and responsiveness, it may compliment behavioral therapy.

 Oxytocin is thought to control inflammation by decreasing certain cytokines.
 This could make the hormone a valuable addition to treatment protocols for a variety of acute and chronic disorders.

 If you’re a clinician interested in prescribing compound medications to your patients, contact us for information on how to get started and to access all of our clinical resources.
 If you are new to compounding, you may find our page on How to Write a Compounding Prescription helpful.
 You can also visit our Treatment Options page to find a formulary and learn more about all the medication solutions available from Belmar.